-These laws are intended to protect tenants from being thrown out on the street at the whim of a landlord.
+These laws are in Section 92.0081 of the Texas Property Code.
+They are intended to protect tenants from being thrown out on the street at the whim of a landlord.
 Proceeding without a formal eviction exposes the landlord to a potential lawsuit from the tenant.

 In this case, the "guest" would be entitled to the same protections as a tenant.

 If the person refuses to leave, they may need to be evicted using the same procedure a landlord would use to evict a tenant.
 Under Texas law, there are specific steps to take to get a tenant to move out.

 Terminating the lease agreement begins with giving the tenant a written notice to vacate.
 The amount of time the tenant has before moving out will likely depend on the agreement between the tenant and landlord.
 An at-will tenant must be given at least 3 days’ notice to vacate, according to Texas Property Code Section 94.005(b).

 If the tenant does not move out in the time specified in the notice to vacate, the next step is to file an eviction suit in justice court.

 The law can be complex, so you may wish to talk to an attorney before taking any action.
 For more information on finding an attorney, please see the library's Legal Help page.